Showing 26 items

 Photograph

 ... procedure on a patient who is receiving anaesthesia.
-Dr Geoffrey... anaesthesia.
-Dr Geoffrey Kaye, wearing a white gown, is holding ...Black and white photograph of a demonstration of a dental procedure on a patient who is receiving anaesthesia.
-Dr Geoffrey Kaye, wearing a white gown, is holding an instrument to the patient's mandible.
-An anaesthetist's hands are supporting the patient's head and administering anaesthesia to the patient through an inhaler.
-A fourth person's hand is holding a mouth gag dental instrument in the patient's mouth.
-The background of the photo has been covered with black ink so that only Dr Kaye, the patient, and the hands of the anaesthetist and fourth person are visible.•Printed text in black ink on paper label glued under photo: Depression of Mandible by the Operator. •Handwritten with blue ink on reverse: Photo.
-5. / (Frame 22).dental procedure, dental instrument, anaesthesia, anaesthetist, patient, geoffrey kaye -
+Dr Geoffrey... on a patient who is receiving anaesthesia.
+Dr Geoffrey Kaye, wearing ...Black and white photograph of a demonstration of a dental procedure on a patient who is receiving anaesthesia.
+Dr Geoffrey Kaye, wearing a white gown, is inserting a mouth-pack into the patient's mouth.
+The anaesthetist's hands are supporting the patient's head and administering anaesthesia to the patient through an inhaler.
+A fourth person's hand is holding the patient's mouth open with a mouth gag dental instrument.
+The background of the photo has been covered with black ink so that only Dr Kaye, the patient, and the hands of the anaesthetist and the fourth person are visible.•Printed text in black ink on paper label glued under photo: Inserting the Mouth-Pack. •Handwritten with blue ink on reverse: Photograph 3. / (Frame 16).dental instrument, dental procedure, geoffrey kaye, anaesthesia, anaesthetist, patient -

 Geoffrey Kaye Museum of Anaesthetic History